-Located in southeastern Nevada about 1.5 hours north of Las Vegas, lies the beautiful Pahranagat National Wildlife Refuge.
-The area is utopic bliss to a multitude of species of wildlife and plants, and has been preserved for thousands of migratory waterfowl and endangered species.
-Situated south of the quiet farming community of Alamo, Nevada, Pahranagat National Wildlife Refuge is part of the broader Desert National Wildlife Complex, and is one of more than 550 refuges in the National Refuge system across the United States—and one of seven in Nevada borders.
-Managed by the United States Fish and WIldlife services, this system is truly a living heritage, aiming to conserve wildlife and habitat for people to enjoy today, and many future generations to come.
+Located in Lincoln County Nevada about 90 miles north of Las Vegas, beautiful Pahranagat National Wildlife Refuge offers utopic bliss to a multitude of wildlife, including thousands of species of birds and migratory waterfowl.
+Situated minutes from the quiet farming community of Alamo, Nevada, Pahranagat National Wildlife Refuge is part of the broader Desert National Wildlife Complex, and is one of more than 550 refuges in the National Refuge system across the United States—and one of seven in Nevada borders.
+Managed by the United States Fish and Wildlife Service, this system aims to conserve wildlife and habitat for people to relish today, and many future generations to come.

-In 1963, the United States Fish and Wildlife Service recognized the value of this oasis and designated 5,380 acres of lakes, marshes, wet meadows and desert uplands as Pahranagat National Wildlife Refuge.
-Ornitology enthusiasts will have the pleasure of viewing hundreds of ducks, geese and songbirds as they migrate south in the fall, and back north in the early spring.
-You may luck out and even spot a bald eagle or two!
-In addition to the multitude of bird activity in the area, Pahranagat is home to the Mojave rattlesnake, Desert tortoise, coyote, mule deer buck, and tundra swan.
+In 1963, the United States Fish and Wildlife Service recognized the value of this unusual oasis and designated 5,380 acres of marshes, wet meadows, lakes and desert uplands as Pahranagat National Wildlife Refuge.
+Ornithology enthusiasts will have the pleasure of viewing hundreds of ducks, geese, and songbirds as they migrate south in the fall, and back north in the early spring.
+You may even luck out and even spot a bald eagle or two.
+In addition to the astonishing bird activity in the area, Pahranagat is home to the Mojave rattlesnake, Desert tortoise, coyote, mule deer buck, and tundra swan.

-Pahranagat is broken into three different sections: the Upper Lake, Middle Pond and Lower Lake, with the Refuge’s headquarters located near the center.
-This is the perfect place to host a family outing, as there are large picnic areas, toilets, beautiful hiking trails, and even a campground area!
+Pahranagat contains three different sections: the Upper Lake, Middle Pond, and Lower Lake, with the Refuge’s headquarters located near the center.
+This is the perfect place to host a family outing with large picnic areas, fire rings, vault toilets, beautiful hiking trails, and even a campground area!
 Photography enthusiasts will also be thrilled to access the beautiful photography blinds in the area as well.
-While swimming is not allowed, Pahranagat does accommodate fishermen and hunters in permitted areas.
-Interestingly enough, there is even a handicap-accessible hunting area, located in the Middle Pond area, so all can enjoy the land.
+While swimming is not allowed, Pahranagat lake fishing is encouraged, and hunting is allowed in permitted areas.
+There is even a handicap-accessible hunting area, located in the Middle Pond area, so all can enjoy the land.